theta-skunkworks/theta-plugin-current-location/README.md

 `param`:
  - `q = lat, lng`: Displays the map with a pin at the specified position.
  - `z = zoom`: You can specify the zoom level.
 It can be omitted.
  - `package = packageName`: If you specify the caller's package name, you can return to the caller's MainActivity after exiting the map plugin.
 It can be omitted.
+If you call this plug-in while the wireless LAN status is other than CL mode, the wireless LAN status will be turned off when you return.

 ## How to call the map plugin